aroellin/reversi/README.md

 This finds the latest model in `models/` and creates a `reversi_model.onnx` file.

 **Step 2: Start a Local Web Server**
 Due to browser security policies, you must serve the project files from a local server.
-Python has a simple one built-in.

 ```bash
 # For Python 3